top of page

 Researchers according to Dall-E are all caucasian.

-6. Unleash the Power of AI where safe:
+6. Unleash the Power of AI where safe

 Focus your AI efforts on tasks where copyright and confidentiality are less of a concern.
 Email, social media, presentations, and copyediting are fantastic areas where AI can easily save you 1 hour per day or more.

-7. Embrace AI as Your Companion:
+7. Embrace AI as Your Research Companion

 Cultivate the habit of thinking, “Should I bring my AI companion along for this task?”.
 Investing time to understand AI’s capabilities and limitations and integrating it into your workflows will pay off in the long run.

-8. Elevate Your Prompting Skills:
+8. Elevate Your Prompting Skills

 Learn the art of crafting effective prompts that guide the AI towards your desired outcome.
 Remember, a good prompt is a long prompt that clearly defines the AI’s role, the desired style and tone, context, constraints, and includes relevant examples.